Embracing opportunities

 Megan Jackson, intern with Project SEARCH

-Meghan is one of six inspirational Project SEARCH interns, who are set to graduate this June.
+Meghan was one of six Project SEARCH interns who graduated on June 25 during a special ceremony at Parkwood Institute.
 Project SEARCH is a 10-month internship program designed to help youth with intellectual and developmental disabilities find meaningful employment.

 St. Joseph’s, in collaboration with Thames Valley District School Board and Hutton House, serves as a host organization for the school-to-work training program.
 Now in its second year, St. Joseph’s currently offers internships to six individuals in various programs and services..
 Originating at Cincinnati Children’s Hospital Medical Center in 1996, Project SEARCH has expanded globally and includes multiple sites in Canada.
 St. Joseph’s initiated its first year of the program in September 2022.